-8. Schools should keep leave records of their staff as required by the Code of Aid and are requested to send in annual leave record of teachers in August of each school year for the endorsement of the Permanent Secretary.
-The Permanent Secretary will signify his approval to the leave by endorsing the relevant leave records provided that the Permanent Secretary is satisfied that the IMC concerned has considered each application in accordance with the conditions provided by the Code of Aid, the Employment Ordinance and the instructions the Permanent Secretary from time to time issues with supporting documents.

-• Sample of annual summary of leave record of teachers (Attachment 2)

-9. For non-teaching staff, the leave records are not required to be sent to the Permanent Secretary for endorsement.
-Schools are reminded to keep proper and up-to-date leave records of their non-teaching staff.

-• Sample of annual summary of leave record of non-teaching staff (Attachment 3)

-10. To facilitate schools' proper leave recording of their teaching/non-teaching staff, samples of leave record of individual staff are also provided below for schools' reference:

-- Sample of sick leave record of individual staff (teaching or non-teaching) (Attachment 4) - Sample of other leave record of individual staff (teaching or non-teaching) (Attachment 5)

-11. For proper management of leave matters, schools should keep the leave records of their staff up-to-date.
+- 8. Schools should keep leave records of their staff as required by the Code of Aid and are requested to send in annual leave record of teachers in August of each school year for the endorsement of the Permanent Secretary.
+The Permanent Secretary will signify his approval to the leave by endorsing the relevant leave records provided that the Permanent Secretary is satisfied that the IMC concerned has considered each application in accordance with the conditions provided by the Code of Aid, the Employment Ordinance and the instructions the Permanent Secretary from time to time issues with supporting documents. - ♦ Sample of annual summary of leave record of teachers (Attachment 2) - 9.
+For non-teaching staff, the leave records are not required to be sent to the Permanent Secretary for endorsement.
+Schools are reminded to keep proper and up-to-date leave records of their non-teaching staff. - ♦ Sample of annual summary of leave record of non-teaching staff (Attachment 3) - 10.
+To facilitate schools' proper leave recording of their teaching/non-teaching staff, samples of leave record of individual staff are also provided below for schools' reference: - ◆ Sample of sick leave record of individual staff (teaching or non-teaching) (Attachment 4) - ◆ Sample of other leave record of individual staff (teaching or non-teaching) (Attachment 5) - 11.
+For proper management of leave matters, schools should keep the leave records of their staff up-to-date.
 These leave records should be available for inspection by officers authorised by the Permanent Secretary or the inspectors of schools as and when required.
 When a staff member leaves the employment of a school, the Certificate of Service prepared by the school for the staff member should state, among other things, the sick leave balance.

 Date:

-To: Senior School Development Officer, Regional Education OfficeDuplicate: Senior Accounting Officer (Funds), Finance DivisionTriplicate: The school head / teacher taking leave for School Head / Teacher of IMC School
+To: Se enior School Development Officer, Region nal Education Office

+Duplicate: Senior Accounting Officer (Funds), Fin nance Division

+Triplicate: The school head / teacher taking leave e

-Dear Sir/Madam,
+Dear Sir/Ma adam,

 No-pay Leave

+for School Head / Teacher o of IMC School

 Name of School:

 Name of Head / Teacher:

-I refer to the application for no-pay (sick/maternity/special tuberculosis/other) leave by Mr/Ms , (rank) of my school dated .
+refer to the application for no-pay (sick Mr/Ms, (rank) of m • • ·

-I wish to inform you that Mr/Ms has been granted no-pay leave of day(s) from to inclusive.
+wish to inform you that Mr/Ms to to to to as been granted

-In view of the fact that Mr/Ms has been granted day(s) of no-pay leave, his/her incremental date is adjusted to first of .
+view of the fact that Mr/Mso-pay leave, his/her incremental date is ac

-I should be grateful if you would give approval to keeping open the provident fund account of Mr/Ms from to inclusive as a result of his/her taking no-pay leave during the above-mentioned period.
-His/her leave will not be counted as continuous contributory service for provident fund purposes.
+should be grateful if you would give apoint of Mr/Ms inclusive as a result of his/her from to

+tioned period.
+His/her leave will not b provident fund purposes.

 Yours sincerely,

+()

 School Supervisor

-Delete where appropriate
+^{} Delete where appropriate